neoforged/.github/primers/1.21.9/index.md

     - `STREAM_CODEC` - The stream codec for the bounding box.
 - `net.minecraft.world.level.levelgen.structure.structures.JigsawStructure$MaxDistance` - The maximum horizontal and vertical distance the jigsaw can expand to.
 - `net.minecraft.world.level.pathfinder.Path#STREAM_CODEC` - The stream codec of the path.
+- `net.minecraft.world.level.portal.TeleportTransition#createDefault` - Creates the default teleport transition.
+- `net.minecraft.world.level.storage.loot.LootContext`
+    - `$BlockEntityTarget` - Specifies targets when interacting with a block entity.
-- `net.minecraft.world.level.storage.loot.LootContext$EntityTarget`
+    - `$EntityTarget`
         - `TARGET_ENTITY` - The entity being targeted by another, typically the object dropping the loot.
         - `INTERACTING_ENTITY` - The entity interacting with the object dropping the loot.
+    - `$ItemStackTarget` - Specifies targets when interacting or using an item stack.
 - `net.minecraft.world.level.storage.loot.parameters`
     - `LootContextParams`
         - `TARGET_ENTITY` - The entity being targeted by another, typically the object dropping the loot.